TAKASE TECH TECHNOLOGY FOR THE PROCESSING OF MUNICIPAL SOLID WASTE, SANITARY WASTE, SLURRY AND BIOMASS (ANIMAL AND VEGETABLE)

 Since it’s a hydrothermal process and not a combustion, the resulting product retains the caloric value of the starting materials.

-It’s free of bad odours, pathogens (viruses, bacteria, germs, etc.) and toxic elements as they are removed in the transformation process.
+It’s free of bad odours and pathogens (viruses, bacteria, germs, etc.) as they are removed in the transformation process.

 In case of using it to carry out an anaerobic fermentation process to produce methane, it would be regulated to obtain a high level of humidity, which is ideal for these types of processes.

 It has an adequate degree of combustibility.

 The ash content is moderate.

 Due to the desulphurisation produced during the process, when burning the resulting product, the quantity of SOX in the gases resulting from combustion is very low.